akutuva21/crnt-lean/docs/generated-certificates.md

 ## JSON interchange schema

-The recommended pipeline is *codegen*, not in-Lean parsing: a tool consumes JSON/SBML and emits the Lean file above.
-A minimal JSON network:
+The recommended pipeline is *codegen*, not in-Lean parsing: a tool consumes its own JSON (or SBML/SBOL) and emits the Lean file above.
+The shape below is an example of what such a tool might read; it is the generator's concern, not a schema the `CRNT` library defines or parses.

 ```json
 {